angular/material-start/README.md

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/6004537/14996543/b588eb46-1137-11e6-803c-ce23996c9742.png)

 Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 Also shown is the user experience that will be displayed for smaller device sizes.
 The responsive layout reveals the **menu** button that can be used to hide the user list.
 And the **share** button can be used to show the Share bottom sheet view.

 This Starter app demonstrates how:

 *  Angular Material `layout` and `flex` options can easily configure HTML containers
-*  Angular Material components `<md-toolbar>`, `<md-sidenav>`, `<md-icon>` can be quickly used
+*  Angular Material components `<md-toolbar>`, `<md-sidenav>`, and `<md-icon>` can quickly provide a base application structure
-*  Custom controllers can use and show `<md-bottomsheet>` with HTML templates
+*  Custom controllers can be used and show `<md-bottomsheet>` with HTML templates
-*  Custom controller can easily, programmatically open & close the SideNav component.
+*  Custom controller can easily, and programmatically open/close the SideNav component
 *  Responsive breakpoints and `$mdMedia` are used
 *  Theming can be altered/configured using `$mdThemingProvider`

-This sample application is purposed as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app: comprised of a Side navigation area and a content area.
+This sample application is purposed as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app, comprised of a side navigation area and a content area.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

 - - -

 #### "How to build an App"

-Here are some generalized steps that may be used to conceptualize the application implementation process:
+Here are some generalized steps that may be used to conceptualize the application implementation
+process:

 1. Plan your layout and the components you want to use